Gary Marquardt, Ph.D.

 His classes focus intensely on comparative histories and the idea of historical agency, or how the past informs today’s world.
 He has written about this extensively in a book chapter entitled, “Answering the ‘So What’ Question: Making African History Relevant in the Provincial College Classroom” (Indiana UP, 2013).

 Gary's research interests focus on the confluence between environment and society in southern Africa.
 He has researched and written extensively about the nineteenth century rinderpest epizootic in South Africa and Namibia and is currently working on a piece that connects (perceptions of) environmental degradation in Namibia to its genocidal war with the Germans in the early twentieth century.
-His current book project explores the connections between environment, demographic change and identity during Namibia's apartheid era (circa 1930-1970).
+His current manuscript project explores the connections between environment, demographic change and identity during South Africa's occupation of Namibia (circa 1930-1970).